 If you've made the plunge into the 256 GB iPad Pro, you probably don't need to worry about storage, but for everyone else, there is Dropbox.
 Dropbox is a cross-platform cloud storage service that lets you keep photos, videos, documents, and more in one place.
 You can access your account from anywhere you have Internet access, and you can also share content with others without having to give them your personal account information.

 If you have a Google account, you may want to look into using the Google Drive cloud service.
 Similar to Dropbox, you can save all manner of files, including videos and pictures.
 With Google Docs, you can collaborate in real-time with others, too.
-The only requirement is that you must be signed up with Google.
+The only requirement is that you must be signed up with Google, but if you are, it's by far one of the best iPad apps we've used.

 Microsoft's cloud storage service is also the best way to transfer data between your iPad and your PC.
 When you sign up, like iCloud, you get 5GB of free storage.
 For $2 a month, you can get 50GB, and after that, you can subscribe yearly and also get Office 365 for $70 to $100 per year.